tasxatzial/2048-game/README.md

 # 2048 game

-This repository contains my implementation of the popular 2048 game, where the objective is to combine tiles with the same numbers to reach the 2048 tile.
+This repository contains my implementation of the [2048 game](https://en.wikipedia.org/wiki/2048_(video_game)) by Gabriele Cirulli, where the objective is to combine tiles with the same numbers to reach the 2048 tile.

 ## Features

-* Classic 2048 gameplay.
 * Supports keyboard controls (arrow keys).
 * Supports swipe motions for touch devices (mouse or finger).
 * Remembers game progress even if browser is closed.